dart-lang/site-www/src/_samples/index.md

   <div class="card">
     <h3><a href="/dart-vm/dart-by-example">Cookbook</a></h3>
     <p>
-      A set of concrete recipes to get you started with common programming tasks.
+      A set of recipes to get you started with common programming tasks.
     </p>
   </div>
 </div>

 ## Hello World

-First things first:
+Every app has a `main()` function.
+To display text on the console, you can use the top-level `print()` function:

 <?code-excerpt "misc/test/samples_test.dart (hello-world)"?>
 {% prettify dart %}